adventuregamestudio/ags/Windows/README.md

 * AGS_LIBVORBIS_LIB - pointing to the location of libvorbis library files;
 * AGS_LIBTHEORA_LIB - pointing to the location of libtheora library files;

+### Known problems

+When running the engine from MSVS and breaking execution or doing step-by-step execution you may encounter a significant keyboard and mouse input lag.
+This is somehow caused by Allegro 4 library.<br>
+One known solution to this problem is to adjust the system registry entry named "LowLevelHooksTimeout", found by the full path "HKEY_CURRENT_USER\Control Panel\Desktop\LowLevelHooksTimeout".
+This setting tells how long to wait for the input device response, in milliseconds.
+Setting it to a rather low value (e.g. 10) may improve the situation.
+Note that you must re-login into your Windows profile (or restart the system) for this to take effect.

 ## Building AGS Editor